-CHAPTER VI.
+CHAPTER VI

-OF THE INITIATION OF HARMACHIS; OF HIS VISIONS; OF HIS PASSING TO THE CITY THAT IS IN THE PLACE OF DEATH; AND OF THE DECLARATIONS OF ISIS, THE MESSENGER.
+OF THE INITIATION OF HARMACHIS; OF HIS VISIONS; OF HIS PASSING TO THE CITY THAT IS IN THE PLACE OF DEATH; AND OF THE DECLARATIONS OF ISIS, THE MESSENGER

-silence we passed into the Shrine of Isis.
-It was dark and bare-only the feeble light from the lamp gleamed faintly upon the sculptured walls, where, in a hundred gies, the Holy Mother suckled the effigies, the Holy Mother suckled the Holy Child.
+In silence we passed into the Shrine of Isis.
+It was dark and bare- only the feeble light from the lamp gleamed faintly upon the sculptured walls, where, in a hundred effigies, the Holy Mother suckled the Holy Child.

 The priest closed the doors and bolted them.
-'Once again,' he said, 'art thou ready, Harmachis?'
+"Once again," he said, "art thou ready, Harmachis?"

-'Once again,' I answered, 'I am ready.'
+"Once again," I answered, "I am ready."